Gary-Ge/BlockChain-Decentraliszed-Stock-ExchangeApplication-DEX/README.md

 ## Running the Application

-1.After installing the required libraries, you can run the backend application.
+1. After installing the required libraries, you can run the backend application.
-2.Secondly,on solidity,please call the add_user function and input your User Address and Name,then these two information will be listened by flask and sent to the DynamoDB.
+2. Secondly,on solidity,please call the add_user function and input your User Address and Name,then these two information will be listened by flask and sent to the DynamoDB.
-3.In addition to the 1, 2 steps,you can also do registration through URL mapping.This application exposes two routes: http://127.0.0.1:5000/user/<address>.
+3. In addition to the 1, 2 steps,you can also do registration through URL mapping.This application exposes two routes: http://127.0.0.1:5000/user/<address>.
 This route returns the user associated with a given Ethereum address. http://127.0.0.1:5000/adduser/<address>/<name>.
 This route adds a new user to the database with a specified Ethereum address and name.
 You can test these routes by replacing <address> and <name> with a valid Ethereum address and a user name respectively.